nens/threedi-docs/source/a_releasenotes.rst

 - It has been made easier to :ref:`howto_clip_schematisations`.

-- Culverts can be imported into the schematisation with the new :ref:`Vector data importer<vector_data_importer>` (#118, #119, #120).
+- Culverts can be imported into the schematisation with the new :ref:`Vector data importer<vector_data_importer>`.

 - The :ref:`conveyance_method` can now be used, for more accurate calculation of friction in 1D open water.
-For this new feature, the following checks where added to the schematisation checker:
+For this new feature, the following checks where added to the schematisation checker.

 	- Check 26: make sure friction types with conveyance are only used on v2_cross_section_location

 	- Check 27: make sure friction types with conveyance are only used on tabulated rectangle, tabulated trapezium, or tabulated yz shapes.

 	- Check 28: make sure cross-sections with conveyance friction monotonically increase in width

 	- Check 29: advice to use friction with conveyance on cross-sections where it is possible, has not been used.

 - The schematisation page in 3Di Management has been revised.